 Endorphins inhibit pain signals and create an energized, euphoric feeling.
 They are also the body’s natural pain relievers.

 One of the best-known ways to boost levels of feel-good endorphins is through aerobic exercise.
 A “runner’s high,” for example, is a release of endorphins.
-Also, research indicates that laughter releases endorphins.
+Also,

 Also known as adrenaline, epinephrine is involved in the body’s “fight or flight” response.
 It is both a hormone and a neurotransmitter.